yourbasic/radix/README.md

 can be found in [Implementing radixsort][implradix].
-The paper concludes that, for string sorting, radix sorting algorithms are much faster than the more frequently used comparison-based methods, and on the average Adaptive radix sort was the fastest algorithm.
+The paper concludes that, for string sorting, radix sorting algorithms are much faster than the more frequently used comparison-based methods, and on average Adaptive radix sort was the fastest algorithm.

 ### Installation